-Poor gut health has been linked to allergies, digestive complaints, poor immunity, skin conditions, Type 2 diabetes, depression and autoimmune diseases.
+Poor gut health has been linked to allergies, digestive complaints, poor immunity, skin conditions, Type 2 diabetes and autoimmune diseases.
 Reduced diversity of beneficial gut bacteria has also been found to instigate weight gain; the very thing most of us are trying to avoid in the new year.

 Changing your diet can enrich your microbiome

 Our gut microbiome first develops whilst we’re in utero, with the diversity increasing through birth, skin-to-skin contact and breastfeeding.
 Our microbial ecosystem changes as throughout our childhood as we’re exposed to different environments, animals and people, as well as antibiotics and chemicals.
 The food we eat from childhood right through to adulthood also plays a huge role in our gut’s population of beneficial and pathogenic bacteria.

 Research tells us the standard Western diet consisting of high fat, high refined carbohydrates and low dietary fibre can wreak havoc on our gut microbiome.
 Westernisation is linked with lower taxonomic and functional diversity of gut microbiota; two factors that may be partially restored through dietary interventions.
 Simply changing your diet from high sugar and processed foods to a wholefood diet can have a profound effect on your microbiome diversity.